-This lesson is divided into two sections on expectations and drama.
+This lesson is designed to help you let go of drama that is most likely fueling your apathy or depression.
 My life of depression felt like a telenovela, with drama that always centered around me and my pain.
 I expected certain things to turn out differently and when it didn’t my depression would make everything worse.
 I expected other to save me and when they didn’t I built it up into the biggest mountain of sh*t.
 There came a point in my healing where I realized that only I could truly save myself.
 I know what’s best for me and what I need.
 Other people can try to save us, but it will always be in their vision, not ours.
 So if someone else is saving us, are we really getting what we need?

 Telenovelas are fun to watch, but they fill our heads with drama that is completely unnecessary.
 I used to be addicted to television and movies.
 Instead of living my own life and risking failure I could experience the world and have a thousand different lives in a hundred different places via television.
 I was also sucked into thinking my life journey was going to be filled with drama, as if there was no other way to live.
 But there is a way to live without the draining drama.